rubyworks/library/README.md

 * Serve gem installed libraries as easily as it serves developer's libraries.
 * Is the foundation of the Rolls gem, which provides a superset of library management functions.

+IMPORTANT: Presently gem installed packages can only be served if a `.ruby` file is part of the gem package.
+This should be fixed in the next release.
+To work around the `dotruby` gem can be used to generate a `.ruby` file for installed gems.

 ## USAGE